 This trip had been a long time coming, and with our excitement already piqued, we couldn’t wait to get ‘on the ground’ to discover our own piece of Geneva.

 As you might remember from our vlog where we paraglided from France into Switzerland (Yes, I did make those pretty awful faces when we did the free-falling acrobatics).

-We can’t wait to share more of our pics on what to see, do and eat – but we wanted to run-down our very best places that every traveller should see when visiting this unique Swiss city!
+We can’t wait to share more of our pics on what to see, do and eat – but we wanted to run-down our the very best places that every traveller should see when visiting this unique Swiss city.

 1.)
 Climb the towers of St. Pierre Cathedral

-One of the best ways to see a new city is by seeing it from above, head across to St. Pierre Cathedral and climb the two tall towers that offer some pretty epic views across the city and Lake Geneva itself.
+One of the best ways to see a new city is by seeing it from above, heading across to St. Pierre Cathedral and climbing the two tall towers that offer some pretty epic views across the city and Lake Geneva itself.

 2.)
 Paraglide from France to Switzerland